THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 The Remy Dessert Experience on the Disney Dream is available for $60 per person.
 There is a $25 additional charge per person when adding the wine pairing.

-Petites Assiettes de Remy is a different experience where you combine small plates with a 6 course wine tasting.
+Petites Assiettes de Remy is a different experience where you combine small plates with a 6-course wine tasting.
 This is only offered on the first day of your sailing in the early evening.
-It is hosted by the Executive Chef and the Sommolier of Remy.
+It is hosted by the Executive Chef and the Sommelier of Remy.
 Once again this is a tasting and an educational experience.

 The charge for Petites Assiettes de Remy is $50 per person including the wine pairing.